A guide to busking in Chester

-Cheshire West and Chester Council, in partnership with CH1 Chester BID, the Musicians Union, Equity, Chester Buskers Association and the Keep the Streets Live Campaign, have produced a new code of practice for Buskers and Street Performers working in Chester.
+Cheshire West and Chester Council recognises that Busking and Performing makes a valuable contribution towards the cultural life of the city, making the streets more vibrant and exciting for visitors, businesses and residents.
+In partnership with Chester Buskers Association, CH1 Chester BID, the Musicians Union, Equity and the Keep the Streets Live Campaign, Cheshire West and Chester Council is proud to present a new code of practice for Buskers and Street Performers working in Chester City Centre.

-It is important to note that the new guidelines represent a cultural change in the way we manage street performance in the city.
-They recognise the rights of people to use public spaces for performance and entertainment, whilst adopting a framework that encourages users of these spaces to be considerate towards the people around them.
+It is important to note that the new guidelines represent a cultural change in the way street performances are managed in Chester City Centre.
+The guidelines recognise the rights of people to use public spaces for performance and entertainment, whilst adopting a framework that encourages users of these spaces to be considerate towards the people around them.

-The guidelines encourage buskers, businesses and residents to consider the impact of performances in our public spaces and to react appropriately.
-It is a shift towards a community response, based on communication and understanding, where buskers are encouraged to work with people in the local area to create a vibrant and cultural city centre, whilst trying to minimise negative impact on surrounding businesses or people living nearby.
+The guidelines encourage buskers, businesses and residents to consider the impact of performances in public spaces and to react appropriately.
+It is a shift towards a community response, based on positive communication and understanding, where buskers are encouraged to work with people in the local area to create a vibrant and cultural city centre, whilst trying to minimise any negative impact on surrounding businesses and/or people living nearby.